 Then I found Outlaw Country.
 Warning: if your idea of country music is Taylor Swift and Kenny Chesney, Outlaw Country is not for you.
 No, I’m talkin’ Waylon and Willie.
 Johnny and June.
 Hank 3 and Shooter Jennings.
 I’m talkin’ cringe-worthy grammar like ain’t got none and she don’t love me no more, along with some truly creative cuss words.
 I’m talkin’ real life, podnah.
 So, grab hold of that saddle horn and hang on tight.

 It’s all there.
 All of life’s challenges.
 Religion.
 Relationships.
 Break-ups.
 Drinkin.’
 Lots of drinkin’ songs like You Ain’t Much Fun Since I Quit Drinkin’.
-Why, you may ask, would a person pick such an inappropriate and occasionally degenerate genre of music for inspiration?
+Why, you may ask, would an author of young adult urban fantasy pick such an inappropriate and occasionally degenerate genre of music for inspiration?
 Killer question, indeed.
-Here’s my excuse.
-I am the product of many years of living.
+Even though I write from the viewpoint of a teenage girl, I am the product of many years of living.
 Hopefully, my life experiences will help create a richer, more three-dimensional character.
 Oh, who am I kidding?
 I like to laugh and Outlaw Country makes me laugh.

 Searching for a spiritual facelift?
 Here are a couple of songs for you: Drop Kick Me, Jesus, Through the Goalposts of Life.
 I’ve Been Roped and Thrown By Jesus in the Holy Ghost Corral.
 Heaven’s Just a Sin Away.